estelora/type-lecture/README.md

 # Web Typography
 A brief course about web type for software developers.
+Includes slides, demo files, and an outline.
+Goal: Make into a video.

 ##Why is type important?
 - Accessibility to information, reading is becoming more and more digital.